julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 Look at the overall process before going into details.

-Make use of a verity of test:
+Make use of a variety of test:
 - speed tests, short time to execute critical operations
 - load tests, fast responses to different levels of activity
 - scalability tests, low resource utilization as activity grows